elastic/TSDB-migration-test-kit/README.md

 ## Algorithm in detail

 > **Note**: The overview of the algorithm can be found in [sample](sample/README.md).
 This section
-> will be go in more depth of what is actually is happening.
+> will go in more depth of what is actually is happening.
 Please, make sure you
 > understand the sample.

 The flow goes like this: